 There are people who are able to answer your questions about specific admissions requirements or provide general advice.

-- Consult admissions counselors: Admissions requirements vary by school and level of academic program.
+- Consult admissions counselors: Admissions requirements vary by school and level of the academic program.
 Any specific questions you have about your application should be directed to the admissions counselor of the school and specific program to which you are applying.
 Do not rely solely on general resources—although they offer helpful information, they do not detail requirements for specific universities.

 Seek Help Within Your Community